 FACT: Signs that you may have injured your Lisfranc joint or ligament include:

 - Pain in the midfoot when pressure is applied, like standing

 - Bruising or blistering on the arch or top of the foot

 - Difficulty bearing weight on the injured foot

 FACT: If you notice these types of symptoms, don’t take a “wait and see” approach.
-Contact our Long Beach office immediately by calling, (562) 420-9800.
+Contact our Long Beach office in Douglas Park CA immediately by calling, (562) 420-9800.
 Our podiatrists, Dr. Victoria M. Foley or Dr. Constance Ornelas will want to examine your foot and will also order x-rays or other imaging studies to determine if the Lisfranc has been injured.
 In some cases, emergency surgery may be necessary.
 Otherwise, conservative treatments such as immobilizing the foot with a cast, oral medications and physical therapy can be prescribed.